kucukdemiral/kucukdemiral.github.io/_teaching/2015-spring-teaching-2.md

 ---
 title: "Control Systems 1"
 collection: teaching
-type: "Undergraduate course"
+type: "Graduate Module"
 permalink: /teaching/control-systems-1
-venue: "University 1, Department"
+venue: "University of Glasgow, Department of Applied Science"
-date: 2024-01-01
+date: 2024-06
-location: "City, Country"
+location: "Glasgow, UK"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.